MotiaDev/awesome-plugins/CONTRIBUTING.md

 ## License

-This repository and its contents are licensed under the [MIT License](LICENSE).
+This repository and its contents are licensed under the [Apache License 2.0](LICENSE).
 See the LICENSE file for details.